-However many Icelanders are able to make the journey next summer, they will be witnessing the denouement of the legendary plan that Iceland was rumoured to have put together some 20 years ago to build a super team and build this great program.
+However many Icelanders are able to make the journey to Russia, they will be witnessing the denouement of the legendary plan that Iceland was rumoured to have put together some 20 years ago to build a super team and build this great program.
 Or will they?
 Arnar Bill suggested it is an urban myth that never existed, although he did say there had been a strategy to build football pitches so the game could be played all year round.
 The rest of the plan has been a moving target since.

 “I think we are definitely not behind schedule.
 The media is mistaken about there being a plan.
 The elite plan was to someday go to a big tournament – that’s it.
 We should make some plans like that!
 We need to hire a director of football to make big plans and interact with the clubs and youth teams.
 We need to become more professional.”